FormidableLabs/react-swipeable/README.md

 `delta` is the amount of px before we start firing events.
 Also effects how far `onSwipedUp`, `onSwipedRight`, `onSwipedDown`, and `onSwipedLeft` need to be before they fire events.
 The default value is 10.

-`preventDefaultTouchMoveEvent` is whether to prevent the browser's `[touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove)` event.
+`preventDefaultTouchmoveEvent` is whether to prevent the browser's `[touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove)` event.
 Sometimes you would like the target to scroll natively.
 The default value is `true`.

 ### PropTypes